RCass172/rent-a-drone/README.md

 # **Design**

-* Hero Image - The sky photograph used for the hero image was chosen to relate to the service provided
+* Hero Image - The sky photograph used for the hero image was chosen to relate to the service provided.
 * Colors - From the hero image the blue was taken and used for the navigation bar and footer.
-The off-white was taken from the clouds to use as a background color in sections and then a white for the alternate sections to create a nice flow and match in with the sky theme of the hero image
+The off-white was taken from the clouds to use as a background color in sections and then a white for the alternate sections to create a nice flow and match in with the sky theme of the hero image.
 * Fonts - I used the Lato and Roboto fonts throughout the website which both match well together with a fallback font of sans-serif.
-I also used a cursive font, dancing script for the text on the hero image to create a more personal and fun touch when the user first arrives to the website.
-These were integrated into the website using [Google Fonts](https://fonts.google.com/)
+I also used a cursive font, dancing script for the text on the hero image and quote in about me section, to create a more personal and fun touch when the user first arrives to the website.
+These were integrated into the website using [Google Fonts](https://fonts.google.com/).
-* Logo - The business logo was created on the website [Free Logo Design](https://www.freelogodesign.org/) which is used on the navigation bar and made clickable to send user back to top of page
+* Logo - The business logo was created on the website [Free Logo Design](https://www.freelogodesign.org/) which is used on the navigation bar and made clickable to send user back to top of page.
-* Wireframes - Balsamiq was used to show the initial wireframes I had created for the website on the three devices mobile/tablet/desktop
+* Wireframes - Balsamiq was used to show the initial wireframes I had created for the website on the three devices mobile/tablet/desktop.
   * [View Mobile Here](https://github.com/RCass172/rent-a-drone/blob/master/assets/wireframes/wireframeMobile.png)
   * [View Tablet Here](https://github.com/RCass172/rent-a-drone/blob/master/assets/wireframes/wireframeTablet.png)